In this edition, you won't want to miss these stories:

 LiGht (Living in God's House Together) Sunday school is held each Sunday from 10:15 a.m. - 1:15 p.m. in the Lovejoy Gym.
 All 5th-12th graders are welcomed and encouraged to attend.

 Join us for The Rise each Sunday evening from 5:00 p.m. - 7:00 p.m. in the Worship Center.
 We'll have dinner ($5), worship, hear inspirational messages and have small group breakouts.

 Students wanting to stay up to date with current activities, events and services, please text @elevatecu to 81010.
 Parents wanting to have more up to date information with deadlines, events and services, please txt @e88k7 to 81010.

 Join Our Youth eNewsletter Distribution List

-Do you have a 7th-12th grader and are not currently receiving our weekly Youth Ministries' newsletter?
+Have 7th-12th grader and not currently receiving our weekly Youth Ministries newsletter?
 Please email us to be added to our distribution list.